Written by Ada’s Medical Knowledge Team

 - Radiation therapy

-Myocarditis can affect anyone of any age, but it most commonly occurs in otherwise healthy young people.
-It is slightly more prevalent in men than women.
-In 2013, there were 1.5 million reported cases of myocarditis around the world, or approximately 22 instances for every 100 000 people.
+Myocarditis can affect anyone of any age, but it most commonly occurs in otherwise healthy young adults.
+1 2 It is slightly more prevalent in men than women.
+5 In 2013, there were 1.5 million reported cases of myocardial inflammation around the world, or approximately 22 instances for every 100,000 people.
+6

-The symptoms of myocarditis vary widely, and some people do not present with any heart-related symptoms at all.
-In these cases, myocarditis may be detected when an ECG (electrocardiogram) test shows abnormalities.
+The symptoms of myocarditis vary widely and some people do not present with any heart-related symptoms at all.
+In these cases, myocardial inflammation may be detected when an ECG (electrocardiogram) test shows abnormalities.

-- Chest pain or pressure - over one third complain of this symptom
+- Chest pain or pressure: Over one third of people complain of this symptom

 - Shortness of breath